2022 Florida elections: Florida House of Representatives

 All 120 seats in the Florida House of Representatives were up for election in 2022.
 Republicans expanded their majority from 78 to 85 seats, giving them a supermajority in the House.

 Florida Senate

 All 40 seats in the Florida Senate were up for election in 2022.
 Republicans expanded their majority from 24 to 28 seats, giving them a supermajority in the Senate.

 Florida Supreme Court

 Incumbent Supreme Court Justices Charles T. Canady, John D. Couriel, Jamie Grosshans, Jorge Labarga, and Ricky Polston were all up for a retention vote in 2022.
-All of the Justices were retained and will continue to be on the Florida Supreme Court for six more years.
+All of the justices were retained, allowing each to serve for six more years (Justice Labarga will reach the mandatory retirement age of 75 in 2027).

+Ballot measures

+To pass, any state constitutional amendment requires 60% of the vote.

+Amendment 1

+Limits on taxes to flood-improved properties would enable the state legislature "to prohibit, for the purposes of determining a property's tax, 'any change or improvement' to that property's resistance to flooding."

+Amendment 2

+Abolish the Constitutional Revision Commission aimed to abolish the Constitution Revision Commission, or CRC.

+Amendment 3

+Additional homestead property tax exemption for certain workers aimed to provide some workers with an additional homestead property tax exemption.